Managing patients’ needs

 - Setting up case conferences or strategy discussions with other parties involved in the patient’s treatment or care.

-- Developing locally-based forums consisting of representatives from a range of other services including A&E staff, community matrons, social care colleagues etc, to share information and discuss individual care plans
+- Developing locally based forums consisting of representatives from a range of other services, including A&E staff, community matrons and primary and social care colleagues, to share information and discuss individual care plans

 - Visiting patients together with primary care and/or social care colleagues to better understand their needs, using the all evidence of the patient’s 999 call volume history.